KuwuroUsagi/temptress/README.md

 > Note: Domme roles and Sub roles should be made in the server before initializing the Bot.

-3. For support join the Discord : https://discord.gg/27hZkRU5  (ie. Removing an owner from someone or resetting a currency to an amount etc.)
+3. For support join the Discord: https://discord.gg/4bQguQW4eG  (ie. Removing an owner from someone or resetting a currency to an amount etc.)
-4. If you enjoy the bot and want to see updates and improvements please consider contributing either via a pull request or donating for getting developers to work on Temptress! https://ko-fi.com/kyrian
+4. If you enjoy the bot and want to see updates and improvements please consider contributing either via a pull request or donating for getting developers to work on Miss Valentina! https://ko-fi.com/kuwurousagi

 ___